astronomer/astro-sdk/README.md

 ### The Table class

 To instantiate a table or bring in a table from a database into the `astro` ecosystem, you can pass a `Table` object into the class.
 This Table object will contain all of the metadata that's necessary for handling table creation between tasks.
-Once you define at in the beginning of your pipeline, `astro` can automatically pass that metadata along to downstream tasks.
+After you define a Table's metadata in the beginning of your pipeline, `astro` can automatically pass that metadata along to downstream tasks.

-In the following example, we define the our table in the DAG instantiation.
+In the following example, we define our table in the DAG instantiation.
 In each subsequent task, we only pass in an input table argument because `astro` automatically passes in the additional context from our original `input_table` parameter.

 ```python
 from astro import sql as aql